YassineBoutaouas/BeatDetection/README.md

-# BeatDetection
+# Audio Editor
+### (Audio Player, Configurable Events and Rhythm Configuration)

-The project was developed as an extension to the game [(G)raveyard](https://github.com/YassineBoutaouas/Graveyard) - a combat rhythm game.
+The project was developed as an extension to a previously developed combat rhythm game.
-It provides a multi-part editor that allows for audio configuration.
+It provides a multi-part editor that provides audio controls, an event system similar to animation events and rhythm configuration.

 ## Runtime classes
 - SoundElement : ScriptableObject - extends the built-in AudioClip.
 It stores a BPM as well as a List of SoundEvents and an animation curve to allow for easing in between two beats
 (e.g.: Could be used to widen the input window in a rhythm game - allows the user to press the button slighly before or after a beat).

 - SoundEvent - (similar to animation event) - stores values that are passed through a method corresponding to the name that it stores.
 [See](https://docs.unity3d.com/ScriptReference/GameObject.SendMessage.html).
-Each SoundElement stores a timestamp in order for it to be invoked when the AudioClip.time is passed.
+Each SoundEvent stores a timestamp in order for it to be invoked when the AudioClip.time is passed.

 - SoundPlayer : MonoBehaviour - stores a reference to a SoundElement.
 The class iterates through the audio events and invokes the event whose time stamp is reached by the AudioClip.time.
 It also stores a float value corresponding to the SoundElement.AnimationCurve.Evaluate.